srmfx/Zicroram/README.md

     $ ./zicroram --add ~/my_programs.zicroram

-## ADDING PROGRAMS/DATA TO RAM DURING SYSTEM STARTUP
+## ADDING PROGRAMS/DATA TO RAM DURING SYSTEM STARTUP:
 Adding programs into ram in this specific case can be achieved by adding **'zicroram --boots ..'** inside your .bash_profile( for bash users ) or .zprofile ( for zsh users ) file: